 In the Employee Address and Contact Information section, the employee must complete the following:

 - Zip Code

 - Telephone Number (enter N/A if not applicable)

 - Email Address (enter N/A if not applicable)

 Please note that the employee is not required to provide their telephone number or email address.
 However, if they do not provide them, then N/A must be entered to prevent empty fields.

-In Part C, the employee must affirm his or her status as a citizen, noncitizen national, lawful permanent resident, or alien authorized to work.
+In the Employee Employment Status section, the employee must affirm his or her status as a citizen, noncitizen national, lawful permanent resident, or alien authorized to work.
 Certain statuses may require that the employee enter a document number:

 - U.S. citizens and noncitizen nationals do not need to enter any document numbers here.

 - Lawful permanent residents must enter their Alien Registration Number or USCIS Number.
 These are seven to nine digits; numbers shorter than nine digits must include leading zeroes.

 - Aliens authorized to work must enter one of the following: